Orion-Software-Engineering/backend/README.md

     "roles" : [" "," ", " "]
 }
 ```
 NB: When user signs up a mail is sent to their email address for email verification.
+For calls made from the app, ```roles...``` should be ommitted.

 ###